See If You're Still Owed a State Stimulus Check From 2022

 Alaska

-Each year, most Alaskans receive a Permanent Fund Dividend, allowing them to share in the state's oil and mineral revenues.
-Thanks to soaring oil prices, and a special one-time $650 energy relief payment, PFD checks jumped to $3,284 last year, a massive 195% increase from 2021.
+Every year, most Alaskans receive a Permanent Fund Dividend, allowing them to share in the state's oil and mineral revenues.
+Thanks to soaring oil prices and a special one-time $650 energy relief payment, PFD checks jumped to $3,284 in 2022, a 195% increase from the year before.

 The Alaska Department of Revenue began issuing checks on Sept.
 20, 2022, but some are still on their way to eligible residents.
 You can check the status of your payment here.